kmfahey/adventuregame/README.md

+﻿#### ADVISORY

+The adventuregame library can either be installed to your normal python library directory, or used directly from this directory if you set your PYTHONPATH variable to include the current directory.

+EVEN IF you install the library however, the advgame.py script depends on the game data files stored in the `data` directory, which it assumes is in the SAME directory as the script is run from.

+#### Main Readme

 This library implements all the functionality needed to run a fairly complex text adventure game, inspired by ADVENT but written to be compatible with basic Dungeons & Dragons rules.
 The frontend script advgame.py draws on the library to